world war 2 tours

 #2.
 Berlin WW2 Tours

-Führerbunker, Hitler’s underground shelter, was where he died in the war’s final days.
-Today, only an information board marks its former location.
+• Führerbunker: Hitler’s underground shelter and the site of his death in the war’s final days; today, only an information board marks its former location.

-The Topography of Terror, housed in the former Gestapo and SS headquarters, explores Nazi Germany’s history through artifacts, photos, and videos on the very site where persecution and genocide were orchestrated.
+• Topography of Terror: A museum located in the former Gestapo and SS headquarters, documenting Nazi Germany’s history through artifacts, photos, and videos on the site where persecution and genocide were orchestrated.

-A poignant 4.7-acre memorial in central Berlin, the Holocaust Memorial to the Murdered Jews of Europe honors the 6 million Jewish victims of the Holocaust since its opening in 2005.
+• Holocaust Memorial to the Murdered Jews of Europe: A 4.7-acre memorial in central Berlin honoring the 6 million Jewish victims of the Holocaust, opened in 2005.

 These Berlin WW2 tours will walk you through history and help you understand the city’s transformation post-war.